ibm-cloud-docs/cephaas/s3_cert_upload.md

 # Uploading S3 certificate
 {: #uploading-s3-certificate-sds}

-S3 TLS certificates are required to encrypt the S3 endpoint and prevent Man in the Middle (MITM) attacks.
+S3 TLS certificates are required to encrypt the S3 traffic and prevent Man in the Middle (MITM) attacks.
 You can upload a certificate file to add a new S3 SSL certificate or modify the existing certificate by using the UI, CLI or API.
 {: shortdesc}

 Before you can upload the certificate file, you must create a server-side certificate with Subject Alternative Name (SAN) which includes the S3 DNS endpoint and then upload the server-side certificate along with the Key using the UI, CLI or API .

-Use the CA Certificate when sending S3 traffic to the S3 endpoint.
+For secure traffic, S3 Clients must utilize the associated CA certificate.
 {: note}